Lightning-AI/lightning-thunder/docs/source/fundamentals/logging.rst

   * ``+<executor name>``: Set logging level to DEBUG for the specified executor
   * ``-<executor name>``: Set logging level to WARNING for the specified executor

+Messages from `thunder.extend.Executor.can_execute` would be silenced if bsym is in question is a primitive of unpacking, input validation, internal utility, and ones related to transforms (like grad).

 Multiple values can be specified by separating them with commas.

 Examples